apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 which contains a server location and a **ticket** to send that server in a `DoGet` request to obtain a part of the full dataset.
 To get access to the entire dataset, all of the endpoints must be consumed.
-While Flight streams are not necessarily ordered, the we provide for application-defined metadata which can be used to serialize ordering information.
+While Flight streams are not necessarily ordered, we provide for application-defined metadata which can be used to serialize ordering information.

 This multiple-endpoint pattern has a number of benefits: